HL7/cql/input/pages/03-developersguide.md

 #### Quantity Conversions

-In addition to type conversions, CQL supports _quantity conversion_, converting a quantity from one unit to another unit using the same [.kw]#convert# keyword:
+In addition to type conversions, CQL supports _quantity conversion_, converting a quantity from one unit to another unit using the same <span class="kw">convert</span> keyword:

 ``` cql
 convert 5000 'g' to 'kg'
 convert 28 days to weeks
 ```

 If the unit conversion is valid, the expression results in a quantity with the target units.
-If the unit conversion is invalid, the result is [.kw]#null#.
+If the unit conversion is invalid, the result is <span class="kw">null</span>.

 > Note that implementations are not required to support quantity conversion.
 Implementations that do support unit conversion shall do so according to the conversion specified by UCUM.
 Implementations that do not support unit conversion shall throw an error if an unsupported unit conversion is requested with this operation.
 {: .note-warning}